504 Plan for Anxiety: Evidence-Based Accommodations and

 Rapee, R. M., Schniering, C. A., and Hudson, J. L. (2009).
 Anxiety disorders during childhood and adolescence: Origins and treatment.
 Annual Review of Clinical Psychology, 5, 311-341.

-Silverman, W. K. and Hinshaw, S. P. (2008).
-The second special issue on evidence-based psychosocial treatments for children and adolescents.
-Journal of Clinical Child and Adolescent Psychology, 37(1), 1-7.
+Silverman and Hinshaw (2008) edited a special issue on proven treatments.
+It focused on children and adolescents' mental wellbeing.
+The journal was *Journal of Clinical Child and Adolescent Psychology, 37*(1), 1-7.

 ---